We have prepared a Roll of Honour of those from the local area who died in World War One.

 Photo: Dave Donatelli

 Tommy Byers was from East Belfast and lived at 144 Earlswood Rd.
 He was a member of the East Belfast Regiment of the Ulster Volunteer Force before the outbreak of war.
 During the war, he was at one stage certainly with C Company, 9th Batt.
 Black Watch, as he is pictured in a Company photo as a 2nd Lieutenant.
 He appears to have been attached to the Leicestershire Regiment towards the end of the war.
 Tommy relinquished his photo album in 1976 in a rest home in Mission BC Canada, and lived until he was around 94 years old.
-Tommy is possibly pictured in the photographed although we cannot be certain.
+Tommy is possibly pictured in the photograph although we cannot be certain.